Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 4. If one thinks the fruit of spirituality (enlightenment) exists within the spatio-temporal world-order(s).

 Take Mediterranean spirituality.
-Although polytheism, henotheism & monotheism entertain different concepts of the Divine, they share the theist axiom and so posit a Being so Supreme it is entirely Self-powered, ultimately existing from its own side, absolutely sovereign and so fully in control.
+Although polytheism, henotheism & monotheism entertain different concepts of the Divine, they share the theist axiom and so posit a Being so Supreme it is entirely self-powered, ultimately existing from its own side, absolutely sovereign and so fully in control.
 Omnipotence is the core feature of this Supreme Being.
 As absolute absoluteness, it is so ultimately perfect for it to necessarily exist & necessarily create, for non-existence would make it less perfect.
 In Platonic style, this Supreme Being equals Supreme Existence (cf. Does the Divine Exist ?, 2005).
-Likewise, the sophisticated schools of Indian philosophy (like Sâmkhya, Yoga & Vedânta) also introduce a Supreme Creator.
+Likewise, the sophisticated schools of Indian philosophy (like Sâmkhya, Yoga & Vedânta) also introduce a Supreme Creator, Brahman manifesting as Brahmâ.
 Only in the so-called "Dharmic religions", like Buddhism & Jainism, is such a Supreme Creator not found, although some phenomena are still called "Divine".
 The Dharmic religions are not atheist, but nontheist, or better, transtheist.

 Philosophically, only one view can be true.
 As wisdom, the fruit of right view, is the heart of the Buddhadharma, both conventional and ultimate truth are its core business ("dharma" comes from the verbal root "dhr", meaning "to hold, to carry, to possess").
 Analyzing how the superimposition of own-power works, the critical mind is able to affirm radical nominalism.
 First in terms of the illusion of a permanent ego, then unmasking the permanent others.
 Once this is done, the assemblies or aggregates constituting every concept of the Divine are deontologized (deconstructed).
+This purifies the conceptual mind.
+This step is followed by training the ability to stop the production of concepts at will, thereby resting in the acute awareness of the moment at hand, clearly present in it.

-Just like all other concepts, a concept of the Divine may be functional, but does not inherently exist "from its own side", i.e. as self-powered, as it appears.
+Just like all other concepts, a concept of the Divine is functional, but does not inherently exist "from its own side", i.e. as self-powered, as it appears.
 Transforming this Supreme Being deemed an unchanging, own-powered substance into an other-powered process-Deity calls for the negation of its omnipotence, for as soon as interdependence is accepted, sovereignty is lost.
 However, loss of omnipotence is not loss of Supreme Generative Power through a infinitely vast network of interconnected functional, co-relative events.
 On the contrary, no longer a closed monad, Deity is the multiversity of one, pan-sacral, unbounded wholeness.

 The views expressed by the Four Seals apply to the whole Buddhadharma.
 Co-relatively, all paths or methods are also based on them.
 Anything which contradicts one or more of the Four Seals is non-Buddhist.
+All four need to be present for a teaching to belong to the Buddhadharma.

 1. All Compounded, Compositional Phenomena are Impermanent